rochelleLB/fools_guide/README.md

 ## Getting Started

-Follow these instructins to get a copy of *Fool's Guide* working on your local machine.
+Follow the below instructins to get a copy of *Fool's Guide* working on your local machine.

 ### Prerequisites